Welcome to Treasure Mountain Junior High

 EPA’s Web Site on Lead www.epa.gov/lead

-Will you be enrolling a NEW student at TMJH for the 2015-16 school year?
-See the New Student Enrollment page for pre-enrollment information.
-We encourage you to pre-enroll by June 12th to ensure a smooth start to the school year.
+To enroll a NEW student (not rising Ecker students), see the New Student Enrollment page.
+We encourage you to pre-enroll by June 10th to ensure a smooth start to the school year.
+Or, you can wait until we return from summer break in August.